 Another way to monetize an app is through subscriptions.
 With this model, users pay a recurring fee to access content or features within the app.
 This is a great option for apps that offer regularly updated content, such as news or weather apps.

 Angel investors are another common source of non dilutive funding for startups.
 Angel investors are typically wealthy individuals who invest their own money in early stage companies.
 They often provide mentorship and guidance as well as financial support, and can be a great resource for startups seeking non dilutive funding.
+Usually they take some kind of equity though.

 Crowdfunding is a relatively new way of raising capital that has become popular with startups in recent years.
 Crowdfunding platforms like Kickstarter and Indiegogo allow startups to solicit small donations from a large number of people, typically in exchange for rewards like discounts on products or access to exclusive content.